-The HSE&S Committee was established by the Board in 2021 to support and enhance the Board's oversight responsibility of the Group's strategies, systems, policies and practices in respect of HSE&S. Site visits are an important component of the Committee's role as an active driver of health, safety and sustainability performance, as well as demonstrating the practical application of HSE&S policy and culture.
+The HSE&S Committee supports and enhances the Board's oversight responsibility of the Group's strategies, systems, policies and practices in respect of HSE&S matters.
+Site visits are an important component of the Committee's role as these activities support health, safety and sustainability performance, as well as demonstrating the practical application of HSE&S policy and culture.